 - 1. Grantees are required to submit a final report within six (6) months of completion of the project. - 2.
 Any changes required in the method of fund disbursement must first be approved by MMSF. - 3.
+Personnel whose salary is wholly supported by MMSF for specific projects must not be employed in any other research projects.
+MMSF does not provide salaries for the principal investigators but may provide salary for support staff.

-Equipment purchased by a MMSF grant becomes the property of the sponsoring agency, (e.g., University of Winnipeg), and not the individual researcher.
+- 4. Equipment purchased by a MMSF grant becomes the property of the sponsoring agency, (e.g., University of Winnipeg), and not the individual researcher.
 Applications made for equipment costs are only considered favorably when no other similar equipment is available for use by the applicant in the work area.
-The cost of equipment is not to exceed 50% of the annual grant awarded. - 4.
+The cost of equipment is not to exceed 50% of the annual grant awarded. - 5.
 Travel expenses will be made available only in special circumstances.
 Allowable expenses include field trips for the collection of specimens or the use of facilities away from the usual location of research.
-Attendance at conferences, meetings and symposia will not be funded.
+Attendance at conferences, meetings and symposia will not be funded. - 6.
+Any publications arising from the grant should acknowledge the source of funding and copies of publications should be forwarded to MMSF. - 7.
+Publication costs are not eligible for grant funding. - 8.
+Institutional costs are not eligible expenses for grants and awards funding. - 9.
+Failure to comply with the conditions governing the grant may prejudice the continuation of funding.